Doonesbury by Garry Trudeau for July 02, 2013

 22. Missing large

-georgelcsmith almost 11 years ago
+georgelcsmith over 11 years ago

 The Jim Crow laws were a product of the Democrat party, which required that its membership be white.
 Voter ID laws are designed to prevent this same Democrat party from stealing elections, which it does regularly.